 CAEN’s Engineering Base Desktop deployment is mostly automated.
 Answer a few questions, and a fully-functional Engineering Base Desktop system is typically up and running within an hour of initiating the process.
 To install the Engineering Base Desktop:

-- To enable netbooting, navigate to the computer’s MAC address record in Bluecat Proteus and set the MAC Pool field to coe-uefi-netboot.
+- Enable netbooting by navigating to the computer’s MAC address record in Bluecat Proteus, and set the MAC Pool field to coe-uefi-netboot.